Skip to main content

 Compatibility with module Analytics (ex-part of module Statistics)

-Important: do not keep a /download/ rule alongside the /access/ rule.
-The /download/ route does not check access rights, so a private file would become public.
+When Access serves files it calls Analytics directly, so its own /access/ rule is enough and no separate /download/ rule is needed.
+Do not keep a /download/ rule alongside the /access/ rule: the /download/ route does not check access rights, so a private file would become public.
+On uninstall, the Access rule is converted back to an Analytics download rule (see above).

 Nginx